mithom/streamlabs_chatbot_hangman/README.txt

 ### To be expected:
 * custom messages
+* option to lock out on wrong (word) guess
+* option to add timer before which the next guess has to happen / the words need to be found
 * your feature request here? mail me @ mi_thom@hotmail.com

 ## see it in action?